-Regular supervision must be available from a credentialed School Psychologist.
+Regular supervision must be available from a licensed School Psychologist.
 The Site Supervisor should have been employed by the agency for a minimum of two years, and where an agency serves multiple sites, should have been serving the placement site for at least a year.
 Scheduling should permit the supervisor to provide two hours of face-to-face supervision per week or one hour of weekly face-to-face supervision for students spending less than 10 hours weekly at the placement site.
 The Site Supervisor should have the flexibility to schedule this supervision at a convenient time.
-If the site supervisor is not licensed as a psychologist, the university supervisor will be available to provide additional weekly supervision.